harishtpj/Project-Unikode/README.md

 The problems specified in this repository uses the following collections:
 1. [Simple Programming Problems](https://adriann.github.io/programming_problems.html) by Adrian Neumann
+2. [99 Functional Programming Problems](https://www.ic.unicamp.br/~meidanis/courses/mc336/problemas-lisp/L-99_Ninety-Nine_Lisp_Problems.html) - The given problems are for lisp, but it is the base for any functional programming language

 # ⚙ Programming languages used
 Refer to my github profile [here](https://github.com/harishtpj) for languages used in this project.